ovsoil/hexo-mode-1/README.md

 * test all features, decide if there's some I won't use

-* test to make sure it works with multiple blogs at once
+* test to make sure it works with multiple blogs at once (it doesn't appear to, needs to be redone for that)

+* figure out why it requires an *_drafts* folder

 * redo documentation